Eco-epidemiology of West Nile virus

 Mosquito movement and dispersal

 Understanding mosquito dispersal and movement patterns is critical for effective mosquito control and vector-borne disease intervention.
 My lab has helped introduce stable isotope as a marking technique to study mosquito movement and dispersal.
-We have published this technique in the West Nile virus system and Culex pipiens mosquitoes in Chicago, IL and ongoing work is addressing the dispersal of Culex quinquefasciatus and Aedes albopictus in Texas and Anopheles app.mosquitoes in Africa.
+We have published this technique in the West Nile virus system and Culex pipiens mosquitoes in Chicago, IL and more recently the dispersal of Culex quinquefasciatus and Aedes albopictus in Texas.
+A new project just started studying Ae. aegypti dispersal and larval habitat sources in South Texas.
+I am also collaborating on several projects conducting stable isotope marking of Anopheles spp.mosquitoes in Africa.
 This stable isotope technique offers several advantages over existing marking technologies by being able to mark naturally occurring larval mosquitoes using a non-invasive approach and the marked adults can be uniquely identified for the life of the mosquito.